torus-digital/torus_cms/README.md

 Torus CMS is standalone and can be added to any static site.
 There is no need to migrate your site, learn a new language or do any maintenance.

 Our Mission: To make the internet lighter.
-It's estimated that more than 1/3 of tha global servers are idle, wasting energy unnecesareley.
+It's estimated that more than 1/3 of the global servers are idle, wasting energy unnecesareley.

 We believe Torus will help  people transition to serverless/static sites and as a result reduce the percentage of idle servers.